kscott67523/archios/README.md

 - **Clock In**: Send "Clock in" to the designated Archios email to start your workday.
 - **Clock Out**: Send "Clock out" to the same number to end your workday and log your hours.

-### Reporting

-Archios provides detailed timesheet reports that can be accessed through the web interface.
-Simply log in to your account to view and download your reports.